Winston-Lin/dziganto.github.io/_posts/2018-1-8-Linear-Regression-Assumptions-and-Evaluation.md

 The high-leverage points not only act as outliers, they also greatly affect our model's ability to generalize and our confidence in the model itself.

 ### Solutions
 1. Explore the data to understand why these data points exist.
-Are they true data points or outliers of some kind?
+Are they true data points or mistakes of some kind?
-2. Consider imputing or removing them if truly outliers
+2. Consider imputing or removing them if truly outliers but have good reason to do so
 3. Consider a more robust loss function (e.g. Huber)
 4. Consider a more robust algorithm (e.g. RANSAC)